llsoftsec/llsoftsecbook/book.md

 or fine-grained\index{fine-grained CFI}.
 While there is no precise definition of these terms, coarse-grained CFI schemes typically have relatively coarse granularity.
-For example, a CFI scheme that allows an indirect function call to continue the execution at the start of any function, rather than for example only at the start of functions with a specific signature, is considered coarse-grained.
+For example, a CFI scheme that allows an indirect function call to continue the execution at the start of any function, rather than only at the start of functions with a specific signature, is considered coarse-grained.

 Forward-edge CFI schemes often rely on function type checks or use static analysis (points-to analysis) to identify potential control flow transfer